jehna/ultimatepackagebrowser/README.md

 ### Backend

-Backend is a simple solution written in pure nodejs.
+The backend is a simple solution written in pure nodejs.
 This should be sufficient as this application is mainly used to browse packages of one's own machine.
 If this was a public website used by a large audience, a more sophisticated solution should be implemented.
 All the parsing of the status file is done here and frontend is served with json data it may use directly.